whitelightning450/Machine-Learning-Water-Systems-Model/README.md

 **XGB-WSM Prediction w/Observations** Using average hydroclimate conditions as an example, the model illustrates water system performance for each key component with an April to October hydrograph of use or level.
 The prediction is the blue line with the uncertainty (to a 95% confidence level) surounding this line in the lighter shade.
-The plots to the right communicate RRV, usign the metrics of reliabiity, vulnerability, and max severity.
+The plots to the right communicate RRV, using the metrics of reliabiity, vulnerability, and max severity.
-The model color codes satisfactory (green) and unsatisfactory (red) conditions in relation to the indicated threshold (reservoirs) or historical water use (groundwater and out-of-district) for easy communication concering the timing of component conditions.
+The model color codes satisfactory (green) and unsatisfactory (red) conditions in relation to the indicated threshold (reservoirs) or historical water use (groundwater and out-of-district) for easy communication concerning the timing of component conditions.
 This figure has observations set to True, demonstrated by the parity plot illustrating model performance.

 ![Mod_Ave_obs_False_Analysis](https://user-images.githubusercontent.com/33735397/159975865-9e5e9f51-bde7-4928-8ac1-8eaed1fb875f.png)

-**XGB-WSM Prediction w/o Observations** This figure is for the same average hydroclimate conditions as above but run in forecasting mode without observations.
+**XGB-WSM Prediction w/o Observations** This figure is for the same average hydroclimate conditions as above, but run in forecasting mode without observations.
-Future development of the XGB-WSM will biuld on this platform to generate predictions for an array of hydrocliate influenced water system conditions.
+Future development of the XGB-WSM will build on this platform to generate predictions for an array of hydroclimate influenced water system conditions.